Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 What was the purpose for which God established lights in the expanse of the heavens?
 To separate day from night and for signs, seasons, days and years – to establish measurements of time.

 Interesting….
 God wouldn’t need those things to measure time.
 What is time to God?
-Why did He create ways to measure time?
+He is timeless!
+Being all-knowing, God also (presumably) wouldn’t need material objects to be able measure time.
+So, why did God create ways to measure time?

 But why?